EC Regulation 261/2004 – EU Flight Compensation Regulation

 If the delay or cancellation was due to airline’s fault, you may be eligible for compensation.
 Whereas to claim compensation there are certain criteria.

-Thus, even if you are an US citizen, you can claim on flights departed from any airport located in the EU member states (with any airline), or arrived in the EU (with an EU airline).
-EU 261 rule is even applicable for UK, Iceland, Norway and Switzerland.
+Thus, even if you are a US or non-EU citizen, you can claim for flights departed from any airport located in the EU member states (with any airline) or arrived in the EU (with an EU airline).
+EU 261 rule is even applicable to Iceland, Norway, and Switzerland.

 EU261 Delay Compensation